jiaqiyusun/Python/README.md

 2. readability, is easy to understand, name does not confuse, comments <br>
 3. predictability <br>
 4. DRY, do not repeat again gain<br>

+<h2>3.
+What do we need scope ?</h2><br>
+why do we put everthing in global?
+Our machine does not have infinite memory power.<br>
+Nonlocal can reduce use location in memory, once we termine our function that will destroy all variable in this function, soon we can not call variable in this function.
+It is nice feature in Python.<br>

 <br>
 <h1>Basics I</h1> <br>